Apr 27, 2018|

 Band of Holes Timeline

 - In 1933, Band of Holes was first brought to the light by an aviator named Robert Shippee who published a photograph in National Geographic.

 - Victor Wolfgang von Hagen inspected the site in 1953.
 He described the holes as pre-Inca graves,

 - in his book The Royal Road of the Inca, thus compounding the mystery.

 The archaeologists plan on doing further investigations by taking soil and rock samples from the Band of Holes site.
 They will also be studying if the band of holes has any relationship to the Nazca lines.
-There is still no answer as to what these holes exactly are and why they were formed.
+There is still no answer as to what these holes exactly are and why they formed.
 The Incan’s were excellent engineers and Masons as proven by Machu Picchu and now this mysterious discovery!